yodrew/yodrew.github.io/_pages/make.md

 	2. cut out tape holes approximately on dash-dotted lines
 	3. skip to [3 - make parts](/make#make-parts) below
 2. customize [threshold vent](/air#threshold) with instructions in drawing
 #### 2 &nbsp; transfer plans to materials

-1. where necessary, make small v-cuts in outlines of plans to see where to align them with edges of materials.
+1. where necessary, make small v-cuts in outlines of plans to see where to align them with edges of materials
 2. tape plans to materials
-	- [helix vent shell](/air#helix): skew plan roughly diagonally (20°-70°) to rectangles of cardboard
+	- [universal vent](/air#universal): skew patterns to cardboard, 15°
 3. put three layers of cardboard on work surface
 4. transfer plan with straight pin
 	- use magnifying glass for ease of marking and geeky precision thrills